mathewpwheatley/brewery-run-frontend/README.md

 If you instead wanted to manipulate the frontend you must install it locally via the following steps:
 1. Assuming you are familiar with Git: Clone or fork/clone the [frontend](https://github.com/mathewpwheatley/brewery-run-frontend).
 2. On your local machine, from the remote git directory, run the following commands:
-  1. "npm install" to install all required javascript libraries
+  1. "npm install" to install all required javascript libraries.
-  2. API KEY to .env
-  3. connect to backend
+  2. Update the endpoint variable "baseURL" to point to your backend database in "./src/actions/endPoints.js".
+(Instructions for installing the backend can be found [here](https://github.com/mathewpwheatley/brewery-run-backend))
+  3. The Google Maps Javascript API requires an key which you can obtain from [here](https://developers.google.com/maps/documentation/javascript/get-api-key).
+  4. Create file "./.env" and add Google Maps Javascript API as variable "REACT_APP_GOOGLE_MAP_API=YOUR_KEY_HERE".
-  4. "npm start" to start the frontend at default port (localhost:3000)
+  5. "npm start" to start the frontend at default port (localhost:3000).

 ## Contributing
 Contributions are welcome, submit a pull request!